 TeamSTEPPS (Teamwork Training)

 TeamSTEPPS™ is a teamwork system designed to improve quality, safety, and efficiency of health care.
 The Department of Defense Patient Safety Program developed this program in collaboration with the Agency for Healthcare Research and Quality.
-Read about TeamSTEPPS™ activities in the N.C.
-Children's Hospital or visit the Department of Defense and AHRQ TeamSTEPPS™ page.
+Read about TeamSTEPPS™ activities on the UNC Institute for Healthcare Quality Improvement website or visit the Department of Defense and AHRQ TeamSTEPPS™ page.
 If you are interested in seeing TeamSTEPPS™ in action at UNC Health Care, view videos of some of the tools.

 School of Medicine